 So my new favorite store is Elyse Walker on N. Moore and of course Lola Tribeca I love.
 Everything I have is from her.
 Valley Tribeca used to be one of mu favorites, and Otte.
 I love Brandy Library for a quiet thing.
 I do love the Walker Hotel for a drink.
 For happy hour I like Estancia — Stacey Sosa (the owner) does $9 Buenos Aires drinks and they are so good.
 As far as restaurants, Locanda Verde is always a favorite and I like Smith & Mills a lot – its super cute.
 And George wanted me to tell you that the Odeon is our favorite too!

 I have to mention my favorite restaurant outside Tribeca right now — Cecchi’s on West 13th.
-They make the Chicken à la King that JFK had at the White House – the have the actual recipe.
+They make the Chicken à la King that JFK had at the White House – they have the actual recipe.

 What do you do for your own workout?